paperthink/paperthink/README.md

 I am ✨Pratyush Saha!!✨

 I made this profile to contribute opensource✅/openscience heheh and to make simple yet useful code!
 For now, I am in a learning stage(learning python)🖌️ And I currently make small simple python projects to enhance my skills!
-Also interested in material science stuff. just exploring ehehe
+Also interested in physics stuff. just exploring ehehe